sunit-sharma/kong-api-gateway-lab/README.md

 ---

 ## 📌 Notes
-	•	This project uses Kong OSS, not Enterprise.
+	•	This project uses Kong OSS (Open Source), not Enterprise.
 	•	Gateway-level patterns are the primary focus.
 	•	The repository prioritises clarity and correctness over feature overload.